-- Through imagination or by drawing, we begin to restore the derelict house and build a grand, new, stable house in its place. - Some of the pillars of the new house are intended to provide the safe haven of secure attachment, and others establish a safe base for addressing and tackling life's challenges. - The new house has bright and sunny rooms and we imagine that the selfattachment exercises are carried out in one of these rooms, i.e., in a bright and sunny environment. - For instance, we imagine that we are singing the happy love songs in one of the rooms of this house. - The unrestored basement of the new house is the remnant of the derelict house and is still awash with negative affects including fear, rage and despair. - When we suffer from these negative emotions we imagine that our child is trapped in this basement and he/she gradually learns to use his/her will to open the door of the basement, walk out and enter the bright rooms reuniting with the adult.
+- Through imagination or by drawing we begin to restore the derelict house and build a grand, new, stable house in its place. - Some of the pillars of the new house are intended to provide the safe haven of secure attachment, and others establish a safe base for addressing and tackling life's challenges. - The new house has bright and sunny rooms and we pretend that the selfattachment exercises are each carried out in one of these rooms, i.e., in a bright and sunny environment. - For instance, we imagine that we are singing the happy love songs in one of the rooms of this house. - The storeroom (basement) of the new house represents the derelict house and is still awash with negative affects including fear, rage and despair. - When we suffer from these negative emotions we imagine that our child is trapped in this storeroom (basement) and he/she gradually learns to use his/her will to open the door of the storeroom (basement), walk out and enter the bright rooms reuniting with the adult self.

-Vowing to adopt the child as own child
+Vow to adopt the child as own child

-After falling in love with the child, our adult imaginatively adopts the child as our own child.
+After falling in love with the child, our adult self imaginatively adopts the child as our own child.

-- In a carefully organized and memorable ceremony, we loudly and solemnly pledge that from now on, like a devoted and loving parent we will consistently and wholeheartedly support the child in every way possible. - This means that the adult vows to intervene, to attend to, and to comfort the child, any time and any place, in any depressive or anxious condition and in any crisis. - This pledge must be as strong and consistent as that which good parents have for their children.
-They do everything they can for the health and emotional growth of their children. - This must be a life-long pledge: optimal thought and behavioral patterns must be constantly strengthened with self-attachment protocols to remain effective in the face of non-optimal thought and behavioral patterns that are deeply rooted in our childhood.
+- In a carefully organized and memorable ceremony, we loudly and solemnly pledge that from now on, like a devoted and loving parent we will consistently and wholeheartedly support the child in every way possible. - This means that the adult self vows to intervene, to attend to, and to comfort the child, any time and any place, in any depressive or anxious condition and in any crisis. - This pledge must be as strong and consistent as that which good parents have for their children.
+They do everything they can for the health and emotional growth of their children. - This must be a life-long pledge: optimal neural patterns must be constantly strengthened with self-attachment protocols so as to remain effective in the face of non-optimal circuits that are deeply rooted in our childhood.